 - Formal inventory will take place at the end of the school year.

-- Materials may be removed from the collection for being outdated, inaccurate, damaged, duplicate titles, unused, or no longer part of the curriculum.
+- Materials may be removed from the collection with consultation from School Committee for being outdated, inaccurate, damaged, duplicate titles, unused, or no longer part of the curriculum.

 - Items missing at the end of the school year will be marked as lost and then removed from the system after the summer.
 Patrons are charged the cost of lost materials, plus a processing fee.

 - The library accepts donations of new books (as long as they meet our acquisition guidelines).